-They say that your eyes are the window to your soul — but they may also be a window to your health.
-Your eye color may predispose you to certain medical conditions, such as skin or eye cancer.
+Your eyes are said to be the window to your soul — but they may also be a window to your health.
+Your eye color may signal a predisposition to certain medical conditions, such as skin or eye cancer.
 And while actual changes in eye color are rare, they can also indicate an underlying health disorder that needs to be addressed.
 “Eyes can appear to change color due to an undiagnosed disease, a new medication or even trauma,” says David Silverstone, M.D., a professor of ophthalmology at the Yale School of Medicine.
 Sometimes, he adds, it’s due to an actual change in the iris, the colored part of your eye, and sometimes it’s due to something going on in another part of your eye that appears to change the eye color.

 Here’s a look at what your eye color can mean for your health.